 Recertification After Expiration

-Expired CPMs
+Expired CPM

 Recertification after Expired Status

-To recertify from an expired status, the midwife will be required to retake the NARM Written Examination.
-The NARM Written Examination will be scheduled after the application is received.
-The fee for reactivation, including the Written Examination, will be the current CPM application fee.
+To reactivate from an expired status, the midwife will be required to retake the NARM Examination or submit a copy of their current state midwifery license or AMCB Certification.
+The NARM Examination will be scheduled after the Recertification after Expiration Form 610 is approved.

 Click here for a pdf file of the Recertification after Expiration Form.